aneesa/warshipcaptains/README.md

 - [Node and npm](http://nodejs.org)
 - [MongoDB](https://www.mongodb.org/)

-## Installation
+## Local Installation

 1. Clone the repository: `git clone https://ailuromaniac@bitbucket.org/ailuromaniac/warshipcaptains.git`
+2. Navigate to the config folder: `cd warshipcaptains/config`
+3. Update dbpath and logpath in mongo.config to point to the data and mongodb respectively
+4. Navigate to the application directory: `cd ..`
-2. Install the application: `npm install`
+5. Install the application: `npm install`
-3. Start the local DB: `<MongoDB-bin>/mongod.exe --config <application-path>/config/mongo.config`
+6. Start the local DB: `<MongoDB-bin>/mongod.exe --config <parent-path>/warshipcaptains/config/mongo.config`
-4. Start the server: `node server.js`
+7. Start the server: `node server.js`
-5. View in browser at `http://localhost:8080/warshipcaptains`
+8. View in browser at `http://localhost:8080/warshipcaptains`

 ## Future Things To Do

 - Fix Angular routing to use ng-route and ng-view

-## Base Source Codes
+## References

 This app is built based on source codes from [Scotch](http://scotch.io)'s tutorial website.